 My curiosity is rooted in the intersection of human society and our surrounding environment.

-I study feminist political ecology, connecting my knowledge of localized environmental pollution with global systems of environmental change.
+I study feminist political ecology, connecting my knowledge of localized environmental issues with global systems of environmental change.

 Utilizing an intersectional feminist geography perspective, I incorporate photography, film, and narratives in my understanding of the relationship between human bodies and the natural world around us.